 Nothing is more powerful than demonstrating to governments that accelerated progress in decarbonising the economy is actually possible.
 We are working in partnership with others to scale up action around the world through multiple private sector groups and coalitions.
 We take part in events such as the United Nations intergovernmental climate summits and, when possible, advocate directly to heads of state, ministers and government organisations on the importance of climate action.
+And, we have asked the trade associations of which Unilever is a member to confirm that their lobbying activities are in line with the Paris Agreement.
 We support policies that accelerate change towards a low-carbon economy, drive growth and reduce risk.

 We work with many other businesses, international institutions and partners.
 In 2019 our principal climate partners included the following: